|

 They lose revenue at checkout hesitation.

-What to Do Next
+What to Do About It

-They are a normal part of how people shop online.
-Customers often reach checkout to compare prices, check shipping, test payment options, or simply pause before deciding.
-The real issue is not preventing abandonment entirely — that isn’t possible.
+The most important point: Abandoned checkouts usually do not mean your store is failing.
+They’re a normal part of how people shop online.
+Customers reach checkout to compare prices, check shipping, test payment options, or simply pause before deciding.

-Some abandonment types can’t be fixed at the checkout itself.
-But many customers will still complete their purchase if you follow up the right way and at the right time.
+The real issue isn’t preventing abandonment entirely because that’s not realistic.
+The real opportunity is recovering the shoppers who already tried to buy.
+Some abandonment types (comparison shopping, wishlist behavior) can’t be fixed at the checkout itself.
+But many customers will complete their purchase if you follow up the right way and at the right time.

 Similar Posts